V. Venkatachalam: Research

 Venkatachalam published about 100 research papers related to such different fields of Indology as Literature, Literary Criticism, Philosophy and Religion, History, Technical Sciences etc., in English, Sanskrit and Hindi.
 He has also contributed introductions to a large number of books and reviews.

 For the year 1983–84, he was appointed National Lecturer in Sanskrit by UGC under their Annual National Lecturer Project.
 As a part of this project, he lectured in the Universities of Burdwan, Madras, Kerala and Puri (Sanskrit University).
 He also visited the Universities of Jadavpur, Calcutta and Osmania.

 In 1962, he framed the project, "A New Approach to Kalidasa – a fresh appraisal of Kalidasa's works on the basis of canons of Western Literary Criticism".
 With financial assistance provided by the Vikram University, he delivered lectures on some of the canons in various universities/Oriental institutes of Baroda, Bombay, Poona, Tirupati, Bangalore, Calcutta, Santiniketan, Allahabad, Jaipur etc.

-For a span of ten years, from 1970–1981, Venkatachalam spearheaded the planning of the Project of Research on the lost works of the polymath and patron of learning, Paramara King Bhoja (11th century).
+For a span of ten years, from 1970 to 1981, Venkatachalam spearheaded the planning of the Project of Research on the lost works of the polymath and patron of learning, Paramara King Bhoja (11th century).
 This project received the support of U.G.C.